What is Cystectomy?

 Your surgeon may recommend one of these methods for your surgery:

-After the surgery, you may need to stay in the hospital for up to five or six days in order to allow your body to recover.
+After the surgery, you may need to stay in hospitals or clinics for up to five or six days in Antalya, Ankara, Izmir, Turkey, and Istanbul in order to allow your body to recover.
 In addition, your surgeon should make sure that your intestines are ready once again to absorb fluids and nutrients.

 Side effects such as sort throat, shivering, sleepiness, dry mouth, nausea and vomiting may appear after general anesthesia.
 But, don't worry, you will be better after few days.